-All courses will be made available through the web-based software Canvas by Instructure.
-Canvas is the only Learning Management Software native to the cloud.
-Access to courses is achieved using your own web browser.
-We recommend a fast computer running Windows 7 or higher or Mac OS X 10.5 or higher, a broadband internet connection, the latest edition of Mozilla Firefox, Google Chrome, or Microsoft Internet Explorer (preferably two different browsers), Adobe Acrobat Reader, and word processing software (MS Office Word, preferred)..
+The College-wide learner management system is Canvas by Instructure, the only Learning Management Software native to the cloud.
+Access to course materials is achieved using your own web browser.
+We recommend a fast computer running Windows 7 or higher or Mac OS X 10.5 or higher, a broadband internet connection, the latest edition of Mozilla Firefox, Google Chrome, or Microsoft Internet Explorer (preferably two different browsers), Adobe Acrobat Reader, and word processing software (MS Office Word, strongly preferred).
 Advances in technology may necessitate changes in these requirements.
-Please contact the distance learning department or IT support for current requirements.